Ultimate reasons to visit Mountain Zebra National Park

 Ultimate reasons to visit Mountain Zebra National Park post thumbnail image

-It is not hard to believe that there are places of such beauty and tranquility hidden so close to a small town in the heart of the Karoo.
+It is not hard to believe there are places of such beauty and tranquillity hidden so close to a small town in the heart of the Karoo.
 Just a stone’s throw from Cradock in South Africa’s Eastern Cape Province lays the Mountain Zebra National Park, a park synonymous with crystal clear skies, breathtaking scenery, and of course home to the beautiful Cape mountain zebra.
-It is almost like entering a different world when you pass through the gates.
-A visit to the park will reveal so much to see and do.
+It is almost like entering a different world as you pass through the gates.
+A visit to the Mountain Zebra National Park will reveal so much to see and do.
 Have you ever thought about visiting?
 This guide is ideal for those looking for reasons to visit the Mountain Zebra National Park.

 Mountain Zebra National Park’s wildlife

-The Cape mountain zebra with its prominent stripes is hard to miss and the reason for the proclamation of the park.
+The Cape mountain zebra with its prominent stripes is hard to miss and the reason for the proclamation of Mountain Zebra National Park.
 At a time when these animals were on the verge of extinction, the park offered them a safe space.
-This is what makes all protected areas so important – there is always a purpose, a reason for their existence.
+This makes all protected areas so important – there is always a purpose, a reason for their existence.
 The park was first proclaimed in 1937 and started as a mere 1 712 hectares.
-Today, the park has grown to more than 28 412 hectares in size.
+Today, the Mountain Zebra National Park has grown to more than 28 412 hectares in size.

 Springbok in the Mountain Zebra National Park